RI-imaging/radontea/docs/index.rst

 radontea documentation
 ======================
-Radontea is a Python 2/3 library for computerized tomorgaphic image reconstruction.
+Radontea is a Python 3 library for computerized tomographic image reconstruction.
 Radontea implements several iterative and non-iterative reconstruction algorithms.
 This is the documentaion of radontea version |release|.